onqtam/headjack/docs/why/14_ECONOMICS.md

 > "The first truth is that the liberty of a democracy is not safe if the people tolerate the growth of private power to a point where it becomes stronger than their democratic state itself.
 That, in its essence, is fascism -- ownership of government by an individual, by a group, or by any other controlling private power....
 Among us today a concentration of private power without equal in history is growing." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/220096-the-first-truth-is-that-the-liberty-of-a-democracy)

 > "In our democracy officers of the government are the servants, and never the masters of the people." - [Franklin D. Roosevelt](https://www.azquotes.com/quote/558977)

 ██████████████████████████████████████████████████████████████████
+# SECTION: Surplus & Luxury
+██████████████████████████████████████████████████████████████████

+> "It is unjust that the whole of society should contribute towards an expence of which the benefit is confined to a part of the society." - [Adam Smith](https://www.azquotes.com/quote/1323948)

+> "It must always be remembered, however, that it is the luxuries, and not the necessary expense of the inferior ranks of people, that ought ever to be taxed." - [Adam Smith](https://www.azquotes.com/quote/1312493)

+> "With the greater part of rich people, the chief enjoyment of riches consists in the parade of riches." - [Adam Smith](https://www.azquotes.com/quote/274737)

+an excessive comsumption tax.
+And without eliminating status competition - simply adding another front for it that’s not tethered to natural resources
+We need to make excessive spending more expensive - progressively Excessive/conspicuous consumption is immoral

+██████████████████████████████████████████████████████████████████
 # SECTION: The best that money can't buy